 - Robust solutions with standardized schemas

-- Automated pipelines for easier focus on analysis
+- Automated data pipelines for easier focus on analysis

-- Faster analysis of newly added data sources
+- Faster analysis of newly added sources for data

 - Solution includes defined schemas and ERDs